Adaptive Catalyst for Smooth Convex Optimization: Introduction

 \section{Introduction}

-One of the main achievement in numerical methods for convex optimization is the development of accelerated methods \cite{nesterov2018lectures}.
-Until 2015 acceleration schemes for different convex optimization problems seems to be quite different to unify them.
-But starting from the work \cite{lin2015universal} in which universal acceleration technique (\textit{Catalyst}) was proposed, there appear stream of subsequent works \cite{lin2018catalyst,palaniappan2016stochastic,paquette2017catalyst,kulunchakov2019generic} that allows spreading Catalyst on monotone variational inequalities, non-convex problems, stochastic optimization problems.
-In all these works the basic idea is to use an accelerated proximal algorithm as an outer envelope (see \cite{parikh2014proximal} and references therein) with non-accelerated algorithms for inner auxiliary problems.
-The main practical drawback of this approach is the requirement to choose a regularization parameter such that the conditional number of the auxiliary problem became $O(1)$.
-To do that we need to know smoothness parameters of the target that are not typically free available.
+One of the main achievements in numerical methods for convex optimization is the development of accelerated methods \citep{nesterov2018lectures}.
+Until 2015 acceleration schemes for different convex optimization problems seem to be quite different to unify them.
+But starting from the work \citep{lin2015universal} in which universal acceleration technique (\textit{Catalyst}) was proposed, there appears a stream of subsequent works~\citep{lin2018catalyst,palaniappan2016stochastic,paquette2017catalyst,kulunchakov2019generic} that allows spreading Catalyst on monotone variational inequalities, non-convex problems, stochastic optimization problems.
+In all these works, the basic idea is to use an accelerated proximal algorithm as an outer envelope \citep{rockafellar1976monotone} with non-accelerated algorithms for inner auxiliary problems.
+The main practical drawback of this approach is the requirement to choose a regularization parameter such that the conditional number of the auxiliary problem becomes became $O(1)$.
+To do that, we need to know the smoothness parameters of the target that are not typically free available.

-Alternative accelerated proximal envelop to \cite{parikh2014proximal} was proposed in the paper \cite{monteiro2013accelerated}.
-The main difference with the standard accelerated proximal envelops is the adaptability of scheme \cite{monteiro2013accelerated}.
-Note, that this scheme allows also to build (near) optimal tensor (high-order) accelerated methods \cite{gasnikov2017universal,nesterov2018lectures,gasnikov2019near,gasnikov2019reachability,wilson2019accelerating}.
-That is, the `acceleration' potential of this scheme seems to be the best known for us for the moment.
-So the main and rather simple idea of this paper can be formulated briefly as follows: \textbf{To develop adaptive Catalyst we replace accelerated proximal envelope with fixed regularization parameter \cite{parikh2014proximal,lin2018catalyst} on adaptive accelerated proximal envelope from \cite{monteiro2013accelerated}}.
+An alternative accelerated proximal envelop\dmiv{e} \citep{parikh2014proximal} was proposed in the paper \citep{monteiro2013accelerated}.
+The main difference with standard accelerated proximal envelops is the adaptability of the scheme \citep{monteiro2013accelerated}.
+Note, that this scheme allows also to build (near) optimal tensor (high-order) accelerated methods \citep{gasnikov2017universal,nesterov2018lectures,gasnikov2019near,gasnikov2019reachability,wilson2019accelerating}.
+That is, the ``acceleration'' potential of this scheme seems to be the best known for us for the moment.
+So the main and rather simple idea of this paper can be formulated briefly as follows: \textbf{To develop adaptive Catalyst, we replace the accelerated proximal envelope with a fixed regularization parameter \citep{parikh2014proximal,lin2018catalyst} on the adaptive accelerated proximal envelope from \citep{monteiro2013accelerated}}.